 During your time here at Viterbi, please know that academic and personal resources are available to help you.

 The Viterbi School takes academic integrity violations seriously.
-Most of the violations that have been reported in previous years fall into four categories: code sharing, unauthorized collaboration, plagiarism, and cheating on an exam.
+Most of the violations that have been reported in previous years fall into four categories: code sharing, unauthorized collaboration, unfair advantage, and cheating on an exam.

 All academic integrity violations will be referred to the Academic Integrity Coordinator of the Viterbi School of Engineering, Steve Bucher.

 The process for adjudicating these cases is available in SCampus, Part B, Section 13.

 In the Spring of 2017, two students posted their homeworks on Github's public repository.
 Repositories like GitHub and BitBucket are searchable by search engines like Google Search.
 Four (4) other students searched and found the code, downloaded and copied it.
 MOSS matched the code.
 In accordance with USC policy, all students were found to have commited plagiarism, the ones that copied and the one that let his code to be copied by posting it on a public online repository like GitHub.

 In the Fall of 2017, two more students posted their homeworks on Github public repository.
 Again 6 more students found the code and copied it, MOSS matched the code, and all were found to have committed plagiarism and properly penalized.

 Moral of the story.
 Anyone putting their source code in a public repositoy is playing with fire and putting their grade at risk.
 Public repositories like Github and BitBucket should not be used to store CSCI571 homework exercise source code.
 Private repositories from the same services, such as GitHub Classroom, can be used.